 Uncut Sheet of 1966 Philadelphia Football Cards

-The following table shows how the cards were arranged by number on the sheet.
-As I said on the Topps virtual sheet pages, this might have been so the cards would appear to be randomly distributed in packs, even if they were packaged in order by row or column.
-Philadelphia's method of arranging the cards appears to have been less random than Topps's, though.
+This table shows how the cards were arranged by number on the sheet.
+As I said on the Topps virtual sheet pages, the pseudo-random numbering might have been so the cards would appear to be randomly distributed in packs, even if they were packaged in order by row or column.
+Philadelphia's system of numbering the cards appears to have been less random than Topps's, though.
 There are many places on the sheet where two players from the same team are three cards apart, in the same row.
 I can't make out a definite pattern, but the arrangement certainly is not completely random.